madkins23/go-serial/README.md

 ## Supported Formats

-This package supports several serialization formats:
+This package currently supports several serialization formats:

 * JSON
 * YAML

-Ideally BSON would be included but that work has not been done.
+Some thought was given to splitting this library into multiple libraries, one per serialization format.
+Since this library uses [stretchr/testify](https://github.com/stretchr/testify) which in turn supports various comparisons including YAML it seemed reasonable to include these two generally useful formats.

+In addition it would be nice to include, for example, BSON.
+That, however, would compicate the module dependencies and testing and seems more appropriate to be included in a separate library.

 ## Caveats